sartography/SpiffWorkflow/doc/bpmn/custom_task_spec.rst

 :code:`spiff` package.

 We don't have to do much -- all we do is replace the event definition with the original.
-The timer event will be removed when the task is restored.
+The timer event will be moved when the task is restored.

 .. note::

     It might be better have the class's init method take both the event definition to use *and* the timer event definition.
-Unfortunately, our parser is not terrible intuitive, so I've done it this way to make this a little easier to follow.
+Unfortunately, our parser is not terribly intuitive or easily extendable, so I've done it this way to make this a little easier to follow.

 When we create our serializer, we need to tell it about this task.
 We'll remove the converter for the standard Start Event and add the one we created to the confiuration and create the :code:`workflow_spec_converter` from the updated